iechor/docs/content/desktop/hardened-desktop/enhanced-container-isolation/features-benefits.md

-As mentioned above, Enhanced Container Isolation enables the Linux user-namespace on all containers and this ensures that the container's user-ID range (0->64K) maps to an unprivileged range of "real" user-IDs in the Docker Desktop Linux VM (e.g., 100000->165535).
+As mentioned above, Enhanced Container Isolation enables the Linux user-namespace on all containers and this ensures that the container's user-ID range (0->64K) maps to an unprivileged range of "real" user-IDs in the iEchor Desktop Linux VM (e.g., 100000->165535).

 Moreover, each container gets an exclusive range of real user-IDs in the Linux